According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 A few Google searches later, I found the truth: Squarespace has actually been shortlisted and won a few Webby awards, including one for the best visual design.

-But you know what?
-Everyone seems to agree anyway.
+I have to admit that I’m not completely surprised.
+Squarespace has long been the gold standard when it comes to sleek, polished template designs.
 As our full review of the website builder notes: “hardly any other company understands how to stage its product with such perfection.
 Everything looks cool, fresh and impeccable”.

 Table of Contents